scaffold-eth/se-2-challenges/README.md

 📱 Open http://localhost:3000 to see the app.

-> 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend (run `yarn deploy --reset` for a completely fresh deploy if you have made no contract changes).
+> 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
+If you haven't made any contract changes, you can run `yarn deploy --reset` for a completely fresh deploy.

 ## ⛳️ Checkpoint 1: 🔭 The Structure 📺